ArturDziadosz/GiveItIntoGoodHandsApp/README.md

 The project is a **website** with a simple form that will make it easier for users to donate items.

+## Be aware that i'm still working on mobile version :)

 ### For client version go to:
 ## https://arturdziadosz.github.io/GIIGHApp/